Who is our Metropolitan?

 Sacramentally,

-all priests are equal.
+all Priests are equal.
 However, they are ranked and serve

 by seniority according to the date of their ordination.